 You Will Need…

-The second step is to use your surfboard comb to start to remove the wax.
+For the second step you’ll need your trusty surfboard comb to start removing the wax.

 Once you’ve done that, your surfboard is ready for a brand new coat of wax.

 Before going in all guns blazing, I’ve got a few worthwhile tips I’d like to share…

 Tip #1 – Don’t leave your surfboard in the sun

 This is the most common piece of advice I’ve seen that I would not recommend.

 The general idea is that by leaving your surfboard in the sun, the wax will soften making it easier to remove.
 Although this definitely does work, it’s never a great idea to leave your surfboard in direct sunlight for long periods of time.

 If you’ve had a read of my ‘Surfboard Buying Guide’ you’ll understand the negative effect the sun can have on a surfboard.
 In short, the sun effects surfboards in the same way it effects our skin, it damages it.

 Tip #2 – Don’t expose your surfboard to excess heat

 This ties into the first tip a bit but surfboards also hate excessive amounts of heat.